AppIntro/AppIntro/README.md

 - `isPolicyRespected`: The return value of this method defines if the user can leave this slide, i.e. navigate to another one
 - `onUserIllegallyRequestedNextPage`: This method gets called if the user tries to leave the slide although `isPolicyRespected` returned false.
 One may show some error message here.

 ## Example App
-See example code here on GitHub.
-You can also see it live.
-Download [this app on Google Play](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).
+See example code [here](https://github.com/PaoloRotolo/AppIntro/tree/master/example) on GitHub.
+You can also see it live by downloading our example on [Google Play](https://play.google.com/store/apps/details?id=paolorotolo.github.com.appintroexample).

 ## Real life examples
 Do you need inspiration?
 A lot of apps are using AppIntro out there: